 While exposure to and immersion in nature is proving to be extremely beneficial for teens, research shows that it benefits people of all ages.
 People who live close to trees and green spaces have been found to experience lower rates of obesity, inactivity and antidepressant use.
 A study from the University of Essex revealed that a substantial majority of individuals battling mental health disorders reported decreased depression, less tension, and increased self-esteem after taking a "green-walk".
 Can you imagine leaving your physician’s office with a prescription for a walk in the woods?
 It’s already happening in places like Japan, where in 1982 “forest bathing” became part of their National Public Health Program.
 Kirsten Beyer, a health geographer at the Medical College of Wisconsin is not surprised by the connection.
 She notes that one explanation may be the biophilia hypothesis - the idea that humans have an inherent tendency to respond positively to a natural environment.

 Whether we are young or old, suburbanites or urbanites, the fact is that humans spend more time indoors than ever before.
-There are simple ways we can incorporate more outdoor time in our busy lives- whether it’s taking a walk during your lunch hour or running in the park instead of on a treadmill- and it’s important that we do so.
+There are simple things we can do to incorporate more outdoor time in our busy lives, whether it’s taking a walk during lunch or running in the park instead of on a treadmill, and it’s important that we do them!
 With research showing us how beneficial it can be for our mental and physical health, why not make the commitment to “go green”?